Abiva's Day

 “My mistress.
 I do not seek to steal his affection that he gives you.
 I am not a Vtedeega for you desire to be his Mbakihanxash.”

 The sound of the stylus splintering shot through the room as Maevin snapped it.
 She flew to her feet, the rage escaping in a screech of fury.
-Maevin backhanded Abiva and the Arch Maid did not move her face and accepted the blow.
-Her head snapped to the side and she stumbled.
-Abiva forced herself to stand straight and resume her position and not wipe away the blood that trickled from her broken lip.
+Maevin backhanded Abiva, and the Arch Maid did not move her face and accepted the blow.
+Her head snapped to the side, and she stumbled.
+Abiva forced herself to stand straight, resume her position, and not wipe away the blood that trickled from her broken lip.
 She could feel the heat swelling in her cheek.

-“How dare you,” Maevin's hissed.
+“How dare you,” Maevin hissed.
 Abiva had never heard it so quiet and deadly.
 How could she blame her?
-The Arch Maid had just openly accused Mistress Maevin of trying to become Lord Henry Patton-Avernell's consort and lover while trying to say that she was not a rival.
+The Arch Maid had just openly accused Mistress Maevin of trying to become Lord Henry Patton-Avernell's consort and lover while claiming she was not a rival.

-The red head forced herself to stand her ground as Maevin came forward, the fury burning in her eyes and face.
+The redhead forced herself to stand her ground as Maevin came forward, fury burning in her eyes and face.

 “How dare you make such a claim,” Maevin choked out, the anger making it hard to speak.
 “If I did not have my master's trust, I would break every bone in your insolent body for such a disgusting accusation.”

 Abiva could see in the Mistress' eyes that she had hit upon something.
-There was no way that Maevin would have even considered it though based on months of behavior, there was the dimmest hope and the Arch Maid had drug out that scandelous secret into the light.
+There was no way that Maevin would have even considered it, though based on months of behavior, there was the dimmest hope.
+The Arch Maid had dragged out that scandalous secret into the light.

-“I would accept it a thousand times over, my mistress,” Abiva said dropped to one knee.
-“I only say it to make clear to you that I am not a threat, I am loyal to you, loyal to the master.
-I would rather face your fury than you to doubt my integrity and would give my life so that you know that I would never betray you or Blue Blossom.”
+“I would accept it a thousand times over, my mistress,” Abiva said, dropping to one knee.
+“I only say it to make clear to you that I am not a threat.
+I am loyal to you, loyal to the master.
+I would rather face your fury than have you doubt my integrity and would give my life so that you know I would never betray you or Blue Blossom.”

 Maevin Maer towered over her like a shadow of death, silent and unrelenting.